MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

 ms.subservice: ready
 ---

-# C. Management Group and Subscription Organization
+# Management group and subscription organization

 ![Management Group Hierarchy](./media/sub-org.png)

-_Figure 5: Management Group Hierarchy._
+_Figure 5: Management group hierarchy._

-## 1. Define Management Group Hierarchy
+## 1. Define management group hierarchy

-Within an Azure AD tenant, Management Group structures help to support organizational mapping and must therefore be appropriately considered when planning Azure adoption at-scale.
+Within an Azure AD tenant, management group structures help to support organizational mapping and must therefore be appropriately considered when planning Azure adoption at-scale.

-**Design Considerations:**
+**Design considerations:**

-- Management groups can be used to aggregate Policy and Initiative assignments.
+- Management groups can be used to aggregate policy and initiative assignments.
-- A management group tree can support up to [six levels of depth](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview#hierarchy-of-management-groups-and-subscriptions).
-This limit doesn't include the Root level or the subscription level.
+- A management group tree can support up to [six levels of depth](https://docs.microsoft.com/azure/governance/management-groups/overview#hierarchy-of-management-groups-and-subscriptions).
+This limit doesn't include the root level or the subscription level.

-**Design Recommendations:**
+**Design recommendations:**

-- Keep the Management Group hierarchy reasonably flat with ideally no more than 3-4 levels.
+- Keep the management group hierarchy reasonably flat with ideally no more than 3-4 levels.

   This reduces management overhead and complexity.

 - Avoid duplicating your organizational structure into a deeply nested management group hierarchy.
 Management groups should be used for policy assignment purposes, **`NOT`** for billing purposes.

-  This facilitates the use of management groups for its intended purpose in an Enterprise Scale architecture, which is to provide Azure Policies for workloads that requrie the same type of security and compliance under the same management group.
+  This facilitates the use of management groups for its intended purpose in an enterprise-scale architecture, which is to provide Azure policies for workloads that requrie the same type of security and compliance under the same management group.

 - Create management groups under your root level management group that represent the types of workloads (archetype) that you will host, based on their security, compliance, connectivity, and feature needs.

-  This allows you to have a set of Azure Policies applied at the management group level for all workloads that require the same security, compliance, connectivity, and feature settings.
+  This allows you to have a set of Azure policies applied at the management group level for all workloads that require the same security, compliance, connectivity, and feature settings.

-- Use resource tags, which can be enforced or appended through Azure Policy, to query and horizontally navigate across the Management Group hierarchy.
+- Use resource tags, which can be enforced or appended through Azure Policy, to query and horizontally navigate across the management group hierarchy.

   This faciliates grouping resources for search needs without having to use a complex management group hierarchy.